Meet the Reggae Fusion Star

 Ammoye: Reggae – Fusion to me is the blending of different styles and genres of music with reggae making it my own.
 It’s like a melting pot of various styles of music with reggae, resulting in a multidimensional unique sound.

-Kulture Vulturez: Where does the inspiration in your music come from?
+Kulture Vulturez: Being so soulfully and spiritually connected to your music, where does the inspiration in your music come from?

 Ammoye: The inspiration in my music comes from life.
 My ever-expanding perceptions and interpretations of life.
 How I see life and the experiences I am having, have had and also the experiences of others I have witnessed or have learned about.
 Spirituality plays a huge part in my inspiration as well.
 I allow for my intuition, my inner voice, my Higher Self to co-create in the writing, singing, performing, and all of the creativity of the music with me.